learning-zone/react-basics/README.md

 **Use useRef when:**

 * Accessing DOM elements
-* Storing mutable values that don't affect rendering
+* Storing mutable values that do not affect rendering
 * Keeping track of previous values
 * Storing timer IDs
 * Avoiding unnecessary re-renders